DebzDK/baked-beauties-blog/README.md

 * Ability to send out an email to let users know when there's a new blogpost

     This would have been a cool feature to implement to make it feel more like a real blog site.

+* Ability to report posts and comments

+    This would have also been a feature to implement to make it feel more like a real blog site.

 ## Languages and technologies used